Skip to content

 Hybrid Model

 Combine direct supplier integration for strategic categories with aggregation for fragmented or long-tail spend.
+Add marketplace access where it adds breadth.
+Tailor the model per category.

 Where buyers deploy SourceSage fastest